reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

   }
 ```

 **This illustrates that if remounting breaks the logic of your application, this usually uncovers existing bugs.** From a user's perspective, visiting a page shouldn't be different from visiting it, clicking a link, then pressing Back to view the page again.
-React verifies that your components abide by this principle by remounting them once in development.
+React verifies that your Components abide by this principle by remounting them once in development.

 ## Putting it all together {/*putting-it-all-together*/}